luukvbaal/statuscol.nvim/README.md

 Passing `setopt = true` to the [`setup()`](#Configuration) function will configure the `'statuscolumn'` option for you.
 The builtin status column format can be configured through various configuration variables in the setup table.

 Alternatively this plugin exposes four global lua functions.
-These can be used by those who need more flexibility but still want to make use of the number format function or click handlers this plugin provides.
+These can be used by those who need more flexibility, but still want to make use of the number format function or click handlers this plugin provides.

 `ScFa`, `ScSa` and `ScLa` are to be used as `%@` click-handlers for the fold, sign and line number segments in your `'statuscolumn'` string respectively. `ScLn` will return the line number string, which can be configured through the `setup()` function.
 They can be used like so: